oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

  * File names that don't include `.##.` sort _before_ other files as if they implicitly have the lowest possible `.##.`
  * If two files share the same number, the loading order is determined alphabetically as a tie-breaker.

-If an image file and configmap file both have the same name, then both files are loaded.
+If an image file and ConfigMap file both have the same name, then both files are loaded.

 For example, if you have these files in the image directory `/u01/model_home/models`: